javaBin/javazone-ios-app/README.md

 ### Fastlane issues

 Fastlane screenshot support requires a working UITest - which doesn't seem to work well with SwiftUI just yet.
 Things like the back button on NavigationView are ignored by the UITest system.
-Will revisit fastlane when support is better (might use it for build and upload of beta and release - not sure).
+So we will not be using fastlane for screenshots until this is better supported.

 ---